mlaursen/react-md/docs/src/shared/readmes/Contributing.md

 $ git remote add upstream git@github.com:mlaursen/react-md.git

 # checkout the current release branch
-# so if you want to work on v0.3.5
+# so if you want to work on v1.0.1
-$ git checkout release/0.3.x
+$ git checkout release/1.0.x
-$ git fetch upstream release/0.3.x
+$ git fetch upstream release/1.0.x
 $ git rebase
 $ git checkout -b bugfix/My-Topic-Branch
 $ npm update
 ```

-The `jsx` versions of the components will be in the `src` dir and the fully transpiled
+The raw source files will be in the `src` directory.
-and compiled versions will be in `lib`.
-When creating a pull request, please do not
-include the `lib` folder.
-This will be handled by the `master` branch when a new release
-is made.

 ### Linting
 Please follow the linting rules in `.eslintrc`.
 You can check or hopefully